Berhampore subdivision: Infrastructure

-All inhabited villages in Murshidabad district have power supply.
+All inhabited villages in Murshidabad district are connected to the national electricity grid.

 See the individual block pages for more information about the infrastructure.

 Agriculture

 Murshidabad is a predominantly agricultural district.
 A majority of the population depends on agriculture for a living.
 The land is fertile.
 The eastern portion of the Bhagirathi, an alluvial tract, is very fertile for growing Aus paddy, jute and rabi crops.
-The Kalantar area in the south-eastern portion of the district, is a low lying area with stiff dark clay and supports mainly the cultivation of Aman paddy.
+The Kalantar area in the south-eastern portion of the district, is a low-lying area with stiff dark clay and supports mainly the cultivation of Aman paddy.
 The west flank of the Bhagirathi is a lateritic tract intersected by numerous bils and old river beds.
 It supports the cultivation of Aman paddy, sugar cane and mulberry.

-Given below is an overview of the agricultural production (all data in tonnes) for Barhampur subdivision, other subdivisions and the Murshidabad district, with data for the year 2013-14.
+Given below is an overview of the agricultural production (all data in tonnes) for Barhampur subdivision, other subdivisions and the Murshidabad district, with data for the year 2013–14.